-In this blog post, I am sharing information about common, conventional biochemical tests and their primary uses in the Microbiology laboratory for the identification of pathogens of interest.
-Some of the biochemical tests mentioned here for example catalase test, oxidase test assist us in many ways apart from the primary purpose mentioned in this post;
+In this blog post, I am sharing information about the standard, conventional biochemical tests and their primary uses in the Microbiology laboratory for identifying pathogens of interest.
+Some of the biochemical tests mentioned here, for example, catalase test, and oxidase test, assist us in many ways apart from the primary purpose mentioned in this post;

 MUG test is used to identify Escherichia coli.
 Escherichia coli produces the enzyme β-D-glucuronidase, which hydrolyzes β-D-glucopyranosid-uronic derivatives to aglycons and D-glucuronic acid.

 Bacitracin sensitivity test differentiates Streptococcus pyogenes (positive) from other beta-hemolytic streptococci (resistant).

 Bile solubility test is used to differentiate Streptococcus pneumoniae from other alpha-hemolytic streptococci.
 Bile or a solution of bile salt, such as sodium desoxycholate rapidly lyses pneumococcal colonies.

 Certain organisms such as Streptococcus agalactiae (Group B streptococci), produce a diffusible extracellular protein (CAMP) factor that acts synergistically with the beta-lysin of Staphylococcus aureus and causes enhanced lysis of RBCs.